JujuAdams/Bulb/docs/20.4/BulbRenderer.md

 |`.HARD_BM_MAX_SELFLIGHTING`|As above, but using `bm_max` to reduce bloom                                        |
 |`.SOFT_BM_ADD`             |Soft shadows using `bm_add`                                                         |

+!> `BULB_MODE.SOFT_BM_ADD` uses up a lot of GPU bandwidth.
+Lower-end GPUs may become saturated and struggle to keep a consistent framerate.
+Make sure to test thoroughly and offer graphics options if you're using this rendering mode.

 The created struct has the following public member variables:

 |Variable       |Datatype|Purpose                                                                                                                                                                   |